-Bob enjoys practicing in the areas of commercial, financial institutions, and corporate law litigation.
+Bob has enjoyed practicing in the areas of commercial, financial institutions, intellectual property and corporate law litigation.
 His early experience involved complex business and tort litigation as a lead trial lawyer.
 These cases often involved 7-8 figure liability in federal courts throughout the country.
-Bob also has experience in product liability including aviation law in a case in which a teenaged child lost his 5-member family in a small airplane crash.
-Bob’s recent aviation law experience involved the defense of the premier airplane engine re-built facility based in Penn Yan, New York who was sued in South Carolina federal court for wrongful death.
+Bob also has experience in product liability including aviation law in a case in which a teenaged child lost his 5-member family in a light airplane crash.
+Bob’s recent aviation law experience involved the defense of the premier airplane engine re-build facility based in Penn Yan, New York who was sued in South Carolina federal court for wrongful death.
 In May 2016, Bob concluded a Federal Labor Standards Act case pending in federal court.
+In September 2018, Bob won a copyright case via a Rule 12(b)(6) motion.
 Bob has also been a consultant to government agencies as well as the third largest government contractor in the world.
 As an attorney specializing in complex litigation cases, Bob has represented Fortune 500 companies, small businesses, regional financial institutions and federal agencies in complex litigation.

 In the late 1990’s, Bob’s firm was selected as outside lead counsel for the government in not only investigating the cause of but also federal court litigation involving the largest bank failure during the previous 10 years with over $850 million in losses to the taxpayers.
 Bob’s work in strategic planning during this timeframe included work for the Department of the Air Force and his co-authorship of the current “Vanguard Strategy,” the blueprint for the future of the Air National Guard.